Reeywhaar/corser/README.md

 Each URL must conform to [Match Pattern](https://developer.mozilla.org/en-US/Add-ons/WebExtensions/Match_patterns)

 If you want another rule just separate it by double newline.

-### TODO

-* Right now extension was tested only in Firefox.
-Chrome and Opera in plans.

 ### Developing